 The Master Queen Alien Was New Transfer Student Marybeth, Killed in the Conclusion by Casey

-Scream's writer Kevin Williamson scripted this Robert Rodriguez-directed horror film, creating a hybrid of teenage angst high-school films (such as The Breakfast Club (1985)) and the sci-fi alien invasion film Invasion of the Body Snatchers (1956).
+Scream's writer Kevin Williamson scripted this Robert Rodriguez-directed horror film.
+It was a hybrid of teenage angst high-school films (such as The Breakfast Club (1985)) and the sci-fi alien invasion film Invasion of the Body Snatchers (1956).

-After a getaway, the unlikely group of students (a nerd, a geeky jock, an outcast, a cheerleader, a misfit rebel, etc.) theorized that if they found the 'master alien' or "Queen" leader and killed it, they could eliminate the threat and the further spread of the parasitic alien seeking human hosts, and everything would revert to normal.
-Each student, suspicious of the others, snorted the drug (composed mostly of the contents of caffeinated no-doz pills) to prove their non-alien status (in homage to John Carpenter's blood-test scene in The Thing (1982)).
-Delilah was revealed to be one of the aliens, and in the confusion, Marybeth concealed the fact that she didn't snort the drug.
+After a getaway, the unlikely group of six students theorized that if they found the 'master alien' or "Queen" leader and killed it, they could eliminate the threat and the further spread of the parasitic alien seeking human hosts, and everything would revert to normal.
+Each student, suspicious of the others (in a scene paying direct homage to John Carpenter's blood-test scene in The Thing (1982)), snorted the drug (composed mostly of the contents of caffeinated no-doz pills) to prove their non-alien status.
+Delilah was revealed to be one of the aliens, and in the confusion, Marybeth concealed the fact that she hadn't snorted the drug.

 With little time to spare before the human race was entirely taken over, the group of five returned to the school's Friday night football game where they shot and killed Principal Drake in the gym, but she wasn't the "Queen Bee."
 On the field, Stan became infected, and tried to convince Stokely to join him: "It's so much better.
 There's no fear or pain.
 It's beautiful...No problems or worries."
 When Zeke went to his car trunk to get the last of the drug, he encountered infected frumpy teacher Miss Burke (Famke Janssen) - now a sexpot, who was beheaded when he crashed his car, but remained alive.